 Apple’s sleek and minimalist packaging design has become a part of its brand identity.
 The packaging’s appeal reduces the need for extensive marketing campaigns to retain customers.

-Environmental Impact and Waste Reduction
+Reducing Environmental Impact and Waste

 Case Study: Tesco’s Packaging Reduction